POD-io/Oblivion-ArchipelagoMod/README.md

 The script will automatically install or update all required files directly in your Oblivion game folder.

 > **IMPORTANT:**
-Using the all-in-one method, you **must** launch your game with **obse64_loader.exe**, located in: OblivionRemastered\Binaries\Win64
+Using the automated method, you **must** launch your game with **obse64_loader.exe**, located in: OblivionRemastered\Binaries\Win64

-If you'd like to automatically launch the above .exe via Steam, follow these steps - Right click the game in your steam library -> properties -> paste this into launch options but change the path your install:
+If you'd like to automatically launch the above .exe via Steam, follow these steps -
+Right click the game in your steam library -> properties -> paste this into launch options, but change the path your install:
-"F:\SteamLibrary\steamapps\common\Oblivion Remastered\OblivionRemastered\Binaries\Win64\obse64_loader.exe" -- %command%
+`"F:\SteamLibrary\steamapps\common\Oblivion Remastered\OblivionRemastered\Binaries\Win64\obse64_loader.exe" -- %command%`

 > **Note:**  If you wish to play Oblivion **without** Archipelago, you'll need to run the uninstall file to return to a Vanilla install state.